 +40 21 311 5136

-An English-language bookstore in the heart of Bucharest, Anthony Frost is large, spacious, and bright, stocking a significant number of books in a wide range of genres.
+One of the best English-language bookshops in Bucharest, Anthony Frost is large, spacious, and bright.
+Stocking a significant number of books in a wide range of genres.
 While their classics, sci-fi and fantasy selection might not be as expansive as some of the others on this list, Anthony Frost is the go-to place if you’re after an English non-fiction or contemporary fiction book.
 In addition, you’ll find an impressive range of philosophy, historical and biographical books to choose from.

 X-Factor: Creatively laid-out and designed, keep an eye out for an entire bookshelf dedicated to staff recommendations!

 *Note from 9 June 2020* Anthony Frost English Booksellers has now been permanently closed.
 But the owner has opened a new bookshop, Cărturești & friends with the spirit of the original store.